alisw/AliPhysics/PWGJE/doc/READMEjetfw.txt

 #### Necessary Tasks

 There are a number of tasks which are required to run before running your analysis in the proper order.
 These tasks include the EMCal corrections (cell corrections, cluster corrections, hadronic corrections - see [here](\ref READMEclustcorr)) and jet finding.
-For an up to date task, see ``runEMCalJetAnalysisNew.C``.
+For an up to date task, see ``<your-path-to-AliPhysics>/PWGJE/EMCalJetTasks/macros/runEMCalJetSampleTask.C``.

 ### Additional notes